 Goldman Sachs has been successful at adapting its business to changing environments over its 140-year history, Cohn said.
 He said the bank has grown significantly since its initial public offering in 1999, for instance.

 “Go back and read our IPO prospectus,” he said.
 “You’ll be shocked at how small we were relative to where we are today.”

-Goldman Sachs has dropped (GS) about 25 percent since March 26 in New York trading as investors became more concerned Europe’s debt crisis would intensify and analysts cut profit outlooks for banks.
+Goldman Sachs has dropped (GS:US) about 25 percent since March 26 in New York trading as investors became more concerned Europe’s debt crisis would intensify and analysts cut profit outlooks for banks.
 JPMorgan Chase & Co.’s $2 billion trading loss, announced May 10, has led some analysts to predict regulators will craft tougher rules to keep lenders from making speculative bets.